smashkoala/smashkoala.github.io/_posts/2018-03-18-procurement.markdown

 I purchased the following parts and kits for my Donkey car.
 The remaining parts that I need to purchase is the Donkey mount where a Raspberry PI board and other peripheral hardware can sit.
+Basher 1/16 Bad Bug is not officially supported car in the Donkey community.
+The biggest concern is that this car has a brushless motor.
+It may be difficult to control when it is in low speed.
+In the worst case, it should be replaced with a blush motor for a better control of speed.

 |Parts  |Supplier  |Quantity  |
 |---|---|---|